We study associations between hormones and intimacy in humans.

-We have a new large 5-yr project funded by the NIH (NIAID) (1R01AI094563-01) to examine "sexual modulation of HIV-relevant vaginal immunity." co-investigators on this project are Drs.
+We have a large 5-yr project funded by the NIH (NIAID) (1R01AI094563-01) to examine "sexual modulation of HIV-relevant vaginal immunity." co-investigators on this project are Drs.
 David Aronoff, Dennis Fortenberry, and Steven King.

 We study bidirectional associations between partnering and steroid hormones, and are especially interested in what

 social factors mediate differences in testosterone by partnering status, how gender/sex moderates these patterns